-Iffley Road Sports Centre is where many clubs train and compete; it boasts a fitness gym, a classes studio, an all-weather running track, a water-based hockey pitch, a 25-metre swimming pool, a rowing tank, an indoor cricket centre, two full size sports halls, and a dojo, along with provision for association football, tennis - grass and clay court, squash, rugby union, eton fives and rugby fives.
+Iffley Road Sports Centre is where many clubs train and compete; it boasts indoor and outdoor gyms, a classes studio, an all-weather running track, a water-based hockey pitch, a 25-metre swimming pool, a rowing tank, an indoor cricket centre, two full size sports halls, and a dojo, along with provision for association football, tennis - grass and clay court, squash, rugby union, eton fives and rugby fives.

 Marston Road sports ground and clubhouse is another area for grass pitches and regularly hosts football, cricket and rugby fixtures.